 Our credit facility is with LaSalle Bank National Association as the administrative agent, Wachovia Capital Finance Corporation as collateral agent, and JPMorgan Chase Bank, N.A. as documentation agent.
 The credit facility, as amended with our existing bank group on June 29, 2007, provides for a maximum credit of \$150 million and a \$50 million accordion option through May 31, 2011.
 Substantially all of the company's assets are pledged as collateral for outstanding borrowings under the facility.
 Outstanding borrowings bear interest at the prime rate or the Eurodollar rate plus 1.00% up to \$100 million and 1.25% thereafter.
 The advance rates on owned inventory are 80% (85% from September 1 to January 31).
-The interest rate on the outstanding balances under the facility as of January 28, 2006 and February 3, 2007, respectively, excluding the accordion option.
-The credit facility agreement contains a restrictive financial covenant to a trangible not any 848.9 million of availability as of January 28, 2006 and February 3, 2007, respectively, excluding the accordion option.
-The credit facility agreement contains a restrictive financial covenant on tangible not sensitive financial statements and other related information to our lenders.
+The interest rate on the outstanding balances under the facility as of January 28, 2006 and February 3, 2007 was 6.146% and 7.025%, respectively.
+We had approximately \$49.0 million and \$48.9 million of availability as of January 28, 2006 and February 3, 2007, respectively, excluding the accordion option.
+The credit facility agreement contains a restrictive financial covenant on tangible net worth and also requires us to provide financial statements and other related information to our lenders.
 We have been in compliance with all covenants during the three fiscal years ended February 3, 2007.
 We also have an ongoing letter of credit that renews annually.
 The balance was \$326,000 at January 28, 2006 and February 3, 2007.